Resolving Conflict Tenderly

 One other thing we learned from that experience was the value of repeated conversations about an unresolved conflict, especially where there are hurt feelings involved.
 Each time we sat down to discuss the topic, we listened less defensively and more empathically, and we learned more about each other’s feelings.
 Also, each time we were willing to engage each other in another discussion about the conflict, we were honoring and showing respect for each other’s concerns – and in turn, for each other.

 THE EVOLUTION OF TENDER CONFLICT RESOLUTION

-It greatly improves our ability to successfully resolve conflict when we honor each other’s feelings (STEP 1) and tame criticism, anger and blame (STEP 2).
-You can hopefully see how STEP 3 in A Couple’s Dance of Tenderness builds upon the first two, and how they each support the other steps.
+It greatly improves our ability to successfully resolve conflict when we honor each other’s feelings (Way #1) and tame criticism, anger and blame (Way #2).
+You can hopefully see how Way #3 in Sweetening and Deepening Our Closeness builds upon the first two, and how they each support the other Ways.
 Learning to resolve conflicts tenderly makes it easier to safely share our feelings with each other.
 The more we are lovingly attuned to each other’s feelings, the more we become supporters of each other’s goals.

 THE S.A.V.E.
 PROCESS

 During Bob’s masters degree program we had an opportunity to take an intensive course in conflict resolution together at the same university.
 It earned each of us a Chancellor’s Certificate in Conflict Resolution.
 That felt like a big step forward to both of us after coming from such an unsatisfying conflict history together.